thanks173/erc20-generator/README.md

----
-component: Home
-title: ERC20 Token Generator | Create ERC20 Token for FREE
+# ERC20 Token Generator - DAPP

+Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token.

-description: Create an ERC20 Token in less than a minute with the most used Smart Contract Generator for ERC20 Token.
+Create an ERC20 Token in less than a minute.
 No login.
 No setup.
 No coding required.
----

-# ERC20 Token Generator - DAPP

-Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token.
+No fee.

 ## Try it